truenas/documentation/content/GettingStarted/Configure/FirstTimeLogin.md

 {{< expand "What happens if I disable both admin and root passwords at the same time?"
 "V">}}
 If you disable the root user password and do not create the admin user with a password enabled, or if you disable both admin and root user passwords and your session times out before you enable one of the passwords, SCALE displays the **Set up TrueNAS authentication method** sign-in screen.

-{{< trueimage src="/images/SCALE/22.12/FirstTimeLoginInstallOpt3SCALE.png" alt="TrueNAS SCALE Login Screen Set Temporary Password" id="3: Set Temporary Password" >}}
+{{< trueimage src="/images/SCALE/22.12/FirstTimeLoginInstallOpt3SCALE.png" alt="TrueNAS SCALE Login Screen Set Temporary Password" id="Set Temporary Password" >}}

 This screen allows you to create a temporary password for one-time access.